 The Childhood Trauma Questionnaire was developed as a screening tool for histories of abut and neglect.
 The self-report includes a 28-item test that measures 5 types of maltreatment – emotional, physical, and sexual abuse, and emotional and physical neglect.
 Common uses for the CTQ are formulating treatment plans, conducting child custody investigations, and assessing special populations.
-Approximately 5 minutes is required to complete the test.
-A 5-point Likert scale is used for the responses which range from Never True to Very Often True.
+You need approximately 5 minutes to complete the test.
+The responses use a 5-point Likert scale, ranging from Never True to Very Often True.

 David P. Bernstein & Laura Fink, 1997.